What's in it for you?

 I live outside the United States.
 Can I still apply?

+Yes.
+We have several members on our team who work as international contractors.
+However, there are projects that might have specific work requirements that we need to stick to.
 Most of our team is currently on Eastern Time.
 One of our teammates lived in Hong Kong for a month, and while it worked, we noticed there was a significant delay in communication that isn’t ideal.
-Given that, we’re giving preference to people close to our timezone but are absolutely open to being convinced otherwise.
+Given that, we give preference to people close to our timezone but are absolutely open to being convinced otherwise.

 Are you hiring junior developers?

 As a small team, we’re building our core leadership first.
 This means that for the foreseeable future, we’ll need developers with lots of experience.
-We do have it in our strategic plan to implement a training program for more junior developers, but realistically, it won’t be implemented for a year or two.
+We do have it in our strategic plan to implement a training program for more junior developers, but realistically, it won’t be implemented for a few more years.

 Nice.
 I think I want to apply.
 Any tips?

-- Show us your personality in your email.
+- Show us your personality.
 Good communication, especially written skills, are essential and a quality we’ll be looking for.

-- Our CEO and CTO are the ones who are reviewing applicants.
+- Our CEO and CTO are the ones who initially review applicants.
 Use our names in your greeting.
 They’re on our website.

-- If you have typos in your cover letter or resume, we’ll assume you’re also okay with typos in your code.
-We pitch our company based on quality, so details matter.
+- If you have typos in your survey, we’ll assume you’re also okay with typos in your work.
+We pitch our company based on excellent communication and quality, so these details matter.

 Sweet.
-I sent you an email.
+I filled out the application.
 Now what?

 Head on over to our hiring process page and read all about what you can expect.